krzys9876/sbt-git-semver/README.md

 Sbt recognizes a snapshot version based on it and allows publishing it to different repository than a proper release.
 I don't use it anyway ;) but it might be useful when using development branches.

-Make sure to update the organization, plugin name and version, so they match the sbt file.
-In my case:

-    version := "1.0.0"
-    organization := "org.kr.sbt"
-    name := "git-semver-mmp"

-Remember to include this in _build.sbt_ when compiling the plugin:

-    sbtPlugin := true

-If you want to use it locally, publish the plugin to your local Ivy repo:
+The plugin is published to Central, so if you want to use it, add it to your project plugins in <code>project/plugins.sbt</code>:

-    sbt publishLocal

-To enable the plugin in your scala-sbt project, all you need is to add the following line to your _project/plugins.sbt_ file:

-    addSbtPlugin("org.kr.sbt" % "git-semver-mmp" % "1.0.0")
+    addSbtPlugin("io.github.krzys9876" % "git-semver-mmp" % "1.0.0")

+If you want to play with the code, it is sufficient that your <code>build.sbt</code> includes just the following entries:

+    version := "1.0"
+    sbtPlugin := true // NOTE: this is necessary for plugin to compile! organization := "some.organization"
+    name := "some-name"
+    scalaVersion := "2.12.17"

 ## Side note on ChatGPT

 I started to use CharGPT recently, at first out of curiosity, than as a supplement to web search and Stack Overflow.
 I asked it to write me a plugin that uses git tags in a m.m.p format to handle versioning.
 It was correct, precise and very condensed (too condensed to me - a single object with all logics), but very useful to show me the concept of sbt plugins and git integration.
-I've read some other tutorials which helped me actually build the plugin (e.g. _sbtPlugin:=true_).
-I did not specify all my requirements, because after initial exploration of results I just swiched to the code.
+I've read some other tutorials which helped me actually build the plugin (e.g. <code>sbtPlugin:=true</code>).
+I did not specify all my requirements, because after initial exploration of results I just switched to the code.

 As many of its users, I find ChatGPT to be an excellent tool for code snippets, application skeleton, but obviously not for production code.
-I definitely prefer a TDD approach and evolving design instead of using a large portion of generated code to fiddle with.
-But as a starting point and a tool to find explanations it's brilliant, so I'm sure I will be using it as one of handy tools to boost my productivity.
+I definitely prefer a TDD approach and evolving design instead of using a large portions of generated code to fiddle with.
+As a starting point and a tool to find explanations it's brilliant, so I'm sure I will be using it as one of handy tools to boost my productivity.
 What I find difficult in working with ChatGPT is the necessity to specify exactly what I need in plain text, which sometimes takes more time that actually writing the code.
 Which leads me to a conclusion that our work as software developers is not threatened by it, but quite conversely that as an industry we've just got a new great tool.
-We shuld just should use it wisely.
+We should just should use it wisely.